 Box Jump Height Standards

-The height of the plyometrics box will vary depending on your jumping ability and age.
-Younger athletes might need to go as low as 12-18 inches, while those with a 36”+ vertical might want more than 30″.
+The height of the plyometrics box will vary depending on your jumping ability specific gender and age.
+So what is a good what is a good vertical jump heght?
+Younger athletes, males and females might need to go as low as 12 inches-18 inches, while the top males and females and those with a 36”+ vertical might want more than twenty inches to 30″.

 Re-Testing the Vertical Jump Following Plyometric Training

 It must be stressed that drop jumps, like all plyometric exercises, are very high impact.
 For this reason, it is strongly advised that the athlete rests for three days between doing them.
 Additionally, each set of drop jumps during a training session should not exceed eight repetitions per set.
 Nonetheless, with properly guided plyometric training athletes will start to see a noticeable improvement in their standing vertical jump in test.
 Every time they take this test, the difference between good score of average of their own average height M1 mark and average of their own average height M2 mark should be greater.
 This not only gives an athlete greater confidence heading out onto the field or the court but also reassures them that their targeted training exercises are yielding the desired results